aws-samples/scp-alternative-solution/README.md

   - Input the AWS Account id to be registered, e.g: `0123456789012`
   - Input the AWS Organization Unit ID for the account, e.g: `ou-47kj-8dquliyv`
 * Wait the product to be created successfully
-> Behind the sence, the lambda function *scp-account-register* deployed in security account will be triggered by the CloudFormation stack.
+> Behind the sense, the lambda function *scp-account-register* deployed in security account will be triggered by the CloudFormation stack.
 * Login to the registered account by using the administrator IAM role (`OrganizationAccountAccessRole` by default), an IAM policy `scp-enforce-policy` is created and associated to all IAM users/roles in the member account except the administrator IAM role.
 * Login to the registered account by using non-administrator IAM entity, check if the deny actions defined in the SCP policy file works in the account.
   - For the [test SCP test policy](sample-scp-policies/010-region-beijing-only.json), it will be like: